edikang/MPKCR/README.md

 # MPKCR: Multi-Aspect Knowledge-Enhanced Hypergraph Attention Network for Conversational Recommendation

-🚧 **Work in Progress** 🚧
+This repository has been created and is currently under organization.
-We are currently organizing and cleaning the code for the MPKCR model.
-The full implementation will be released soon to support reproducibility and further research.
+The full code and documentation will be uploaded soon.
+Thank you for your patience!